prebid/prebid.github.io/dev-docs/modules/1plusXRtdProvider.md

 ## Integration

-1) Compile the Digital Garage Keyword Module along with your bid adapter and other modules into your Prebid build:
+1) Compile the 1plusX RTD Module along with your bid adapter and other modules into your Prebid build:

 Currently only `appnexusBidAdapter` and `rubiconBidAdapter` are supported